This Charming Man: Versions and release history

 The earliest version of "This Charming Man" was recorded on 14 September 1983, in Maida Vale Studio 4, for John Peel's radio programme (first broadcast: 21 September 1983).
 Produced by Roger Pusey, and assisted by Ted De Bono, this version of the song was first included on the 1984 compilation Hatful of Hollow.
-On 28 October 1983, the "Manchester" version was released in the UK in 7" and 12" formats, reaching number 25 in the UK charts.
+On 28 October 1983, the "Manchester" version was released in the UK in 7-inch and 12-inch formats, reaching number 25 in the UK charts.
 The record sleeve uses a still frame from Jean Cocteau's 1950 film Orphée, featuring French actor Jean Marais.
 The song was later included as a bonus track on the cassette version of the band's debut album The Smiths in the UK, and subsequently on all American versions.

 Following the 1989 bankruptcy of Rough Trade, WEA Records purchased the Smiths' back catalogue.
 In 1992 WEA re-issued the band's catalogue, and all subsequent pressings of The Smiths have incorporated "This Charming Man".
 WEA re-released the single itself in 1992 to support the Best...
 I compilation album.
 The reissued single reached number 8 on the British singles chart, the band's highest chart placing.

 In December 1983, DJ François Kevorkian released a "New York" mix of the single on Megadisc records.
 Kevorkian geared the song for nightclub dancefloors.
 The track was intended to be pressed in limited numbers for New York club DJs.
 However, Rough Trade boss Geoff Travis liked the mix and gave the release wide distribution in the UK.
 Morrissey publicly disowned the mix, and urged fans not to purchase copies.
-Travis later claimed, "it was my idea, but they agreed.
+Travis later claimed, "It was my idea, but they agreed.
 They said 'Go ahead', then didn't like it so it was withdrawn."
 He also said, "Nothing that ever happened in the Smiths occurred without Morrissey's guidance; there's not one Smiths record that went out that Morrissey didn't ask to do, so there's nothing on my conscience."

 Cover versions

 Death Cab for Cutie covered "This Charming Man" for their 1997 demo You Can Play These Songs with Chords.

 In 2001, Canadian indie pop band Stars covered the song for their debut album Nightsongs.

+American rock band The Killers performed a cover of the song alongside Johnny Marr on guitar, during their headline Glastonbury Festival set in 2019.

+French new wave covers band Nouvelle Vague covered "This Charming Man" on their 2024 album Should I Stay or Should I Go, continuing their reworkings of 1980s new wave classics in a bossa nova style.